 - Introduce technology such as Skype, Facetime or Zoom.

 - Spend the night on a monthly basis for the first couple of months (once COVID-19 is no longer a pressing health concern)

 - Be sure the kids see their grandparent(s) often

 - Take seniors to games, family cookouts, and even vacation.

-Remember, seniors living in residential assisted living, as opposed to big box nursing facilities often desire more latitude and greater independence.
+Remember, seniors living in independent living services, as opposed to big box nursing facilities, often desire more latitude and greater independence.
 Grandma can still attend church on Sunday, if you don’t mind picking her up.
 In a RAL home, life can be lived full and free.
 Yet, safety and healthcare are only a few steps away.
 It really is the best of both worlds.
 You can visit sites like www.residencesatplainview.com/community/your-retirement-community/ or www.arborpalmsseniorliving.com/ for additional guidance.

 2. Lend An Empathetic Ear